Leefarmer83/ievas_fragrances/README.md

 - The concept, design and text for this project was created by Lee Farmer and inspired by the mini project Boutique Ado.

 ### Media
-- The photos used in this site were obtained from Ievas Fragrances and i had permission to use them.
+- The photos used in this site were obtained from Ievas Fragrances and I had permission to use them.

 ### Acknowledgements

-- I received inspiration for this project from Boutique Ado, I would also like to thank the instructors and the slack community for helping me.
+- I received inspiration for this project from Boutique Ado, I would also like to thank the instructors and the Slack community for helping me.
 Special praise to my mentor Gerard McBride.